-As I sat in my cubicle poring over data about the 2010 Toyota Prius for an upcoming review, I got to the meaty part of the research where I look into the trim levels that people will be able to buy when the car finally goes on sale in a few months.
+As I sat in my cubicle poring over data about the fuel-efficient 2010 Toyota Prius for an upcoming vehicle review, I got to the meaty part of the research where I look into the trim levels that people will be able to buy when the car finally goes on sale in a few months.
 There was one problem: There were no trim levels listed, just equipment groups with a string of numbers, not names.

 Not to worry, Toyota’s diligent PR department told me.
 There are trim level names to help consumers decide which Prius is right for them, they’re just not the same as the previous generation’s Standard, Base and Touring designations.
 Nor do they follow the naming conventions of other Toyotas, with trims like LE, SE and XLE.
 Nope.
 They use Roman numerals.

 The four equipment packages available for the 2010 Prius will be labeled Prius II, Prius III, Prius IV and Prius V. And yes, Prius II is the base trim level.
 Why it’s not called Prius I, we have no idea.
 Perhaps someone in Toyota’s marketing department believes sequels are always better than the originals?
 “Star Trek II,” “Superman II,” “The Godfather II,” Prius II.

 There will be no badging on the exterior of the car to differentiate the packages.

 What separates a Prius II from a Prius V?
 We break it down below.

 - Tilt/telescoping steering wheel with audio and climate controls, plus Touch Tracer system

 - Auto up/down power windows on all four windows

 - Eight-speaker stereo w/CD changer, XM Satellite Radio, eight speakers